ccsm-cds-tools/ccsm-cds-with-tests/README.md

 ### Run CQL Tests

 To run the 1000+ tests to verify functionality of the CCSM CDS, type `npm run test-cql` into a command prompt from within the same directory as this README file.
-Note that this will require a Unified Medical Language System (UMLS) account and Value Set Authority Center (VSAC) API key to download value set needed for CQL execution; please see the section below, [Setting Up VSAC](#setting-up-vsac), for further instructions.
+Note that this will require a Unified Medical Language System (UMLS) account and Value Set Authority Center (VSAC) API key to download value sets needed for CQL execution; please see the section below, [Setting Up VSAC](#setting-up-vsac), for further instructions.
 The results from running the tests against the current CQL definitions can be found in [test-results.txt](./test-results.txt).

 Once you've run the tests the first time and downloaded the value sets, they'll be stored in a VSAC cache folder (defaulted to /.vscache in the same folder as the cqlt.yaml file).
 After that, you do not need your VSAC credentials anymore since the CQL Testing Framework will just use the cache.